 As a child I was fortunate enough to play out all day and every evening.
 I could climb trees, ride my bike, do handstands against the wall and make rose petal perfume.
 I got to experience life in every season.
 It is a different world now for our children.
 The climate now is that we need to ferry our children around in cars,occupy them with Ipads or DVDs and rarely do they go out to play on their own.
 Forest School is an ethos that encourages children to be more free in an environment that is secure and safe.
-I carrried out my Masters Degree research into the impact of Outdoor Education on Children's Learning. the results were very interesting, children who played out regularly throughout the seasons made the most significant progress.
+I carrried out my Masters Degree research into the impact of Outdoor Education on Children's Learning.
+The results were very interesting discovering children who played out regularly throughout the seasons made the most significant progress.
 The most interesting find for me was that children who rarely spoke in the classroom and lacked confidence, gained confidence and acquired language much more rapidly out of doors.
-Research shows that boys are likely to increase and improve their speech 25% more when outside.
-When children were engaged in 'Secret play' in dens, in bushes, in the undergrowth I observed them engaging in wonderfully imaginative play that they had never demonstrated before.
+Research shows that boys are likely to increase and improve their speech 25% more when playing outside.
+When children were engaged in 'Secret play' in dens, in bushes, in the undergrowth, I observed them engaging in wonderfully imaginative play that they had never demonstrated before.
 I am passionate that all children should have the opportunity for such play.

 Forest School and Outdoor Learning in the Early Years Sara Knight